prebid/prebid.github.io/features/pbAdSlot.md

 Example page function:
 {% highlight js %}

-// Use adunit.fpd.context.pbAdSlot if it exists, otherwise, assume the
+// Use adunit.fpd.context.pbAdSlot if it exists.
+Otherwise, if the
-// the adunit.code is the div ID and find the matching slot in GPT, using that slot name
+// the adunit.code is a div ID, then look for a data-adslotid attribute, then look a matching slot in GPT
-// as the pbAdSlot
+// Otherwise, just use the AdUnit.code
 var setPbAdSlot = function setPbAdSlot(adunits) {
+  // set pbAdSlot for all ad units adUnits.forEach(function (adUnit) {
+    if (!adUnit.fpd) {
+      adUnit.fpd = {}
+    }
-    forEach(adUnits, function(adUnit) {
+    if (!adUnit.fpd.context) {
+      adUnit.fpd.context = {};
+    }

+    // use existing pbAdSlot if it is already set if (adUnit.fpd.context.pbAdSlot) {
+      return;
+    }

+    // check if AdUnit.code has a div with a matching id value const adUnitCodeDiv = document.getElementById(adUnit.code);
-	if (adunit.fpd && adunit.fpd.context && adunit.fpd.context.pbAdSlot) {
+    if (!adUnitCodeDiv) {
-	    console.log('setPbAdSlot: using existing pbAdSlot '+adunit.fpd.context.pbAdSlot);
+      // try to retrieve a data element from the div called data-adslotid. if (adUnitCodeDiv.dataset.adslotid) {
+        adUnit.fpd.context.pbAdSlot = adUnitCodeDiv.dataset.adslotid;
+        return;
-	} else {
+      }
+      // Else if AdUnit.code matched a div and it's a banner mediaType and googletag is present if (adUnit.mediaType && typeof adUnit.mediaType === 'object' && adUnit.mediaType.banner && adUnit.mediaTypes.banner.sizes && window.googletag && googletag.apiReady) {
+        var gptSlots = googletag.pubads().getSlots();
-	    // lookup the GPT slotname from the div ID window.googletag.pubads().getSlots().forEach(slot => {
+        // look up the GPT slot name from the div. var linkedSlot = gptSlots.find(function (gptSlot) {
-		...
-TBD ...
+          return (gptSlot.getSlotElementId() === adUnitCodeDiv.id);
         });
+        if (linkedSlot) {
+          adUnit.fpd.context.pbAdSlot = linkedSlot.getAdUnitPath();
+          return;
         }
-    });
+      }
+    }
+    // Else, just use the AdUnit.code, assuming that it's an ad unit slot adUnit.fpd.context.pbAdSlot = adUnit.code;
+  };
 };

 pbjs.onEvent('beforeRequestBids', setPbAdSlot);